Benjamin-Ramas/intro-component-with-signup-form/README.md

 2. I then started blocking them out giving each element a background colour to distinguish the areas what areas they take up more clearly.
 This step generally has the most drastic changes style wise as I move around the different parts until I am satisfied.

 3. Once I am satisfied with the general layout I start polishing by adding all the smaller details such as font weight, font size, border radius, proper background colour, etc.

+4. I then focus on creating the javascript required to check the validity of the form.
+As well as any required tweaks to the html and css

 ### Built with